-The Company continues to progress on its major growth projects within its Infrastructure segment, primarily related to the construction of tankage and pipeline connections.
+The Company continues to progress on its major growth projects within its Infrastructure segment, including the construction of tankage at Hardisty and Viking Pipeline.
+All major projects are expected to be completed within or ahead of initial timelines.

 On January 3, 2018 the Company placed into service the 800,000 barrels of crude oil storage tanks and related pipeline connection infrastructure at the Edmonton Terminal.